2sxc-dev/app-extension-radmin/README.md

 ### 2025-12-12

 1. 2pp: Ensure Detail View Keys are sorted and rendered correctly
+1. 2dm: Introduce stacked extensions
+1. 2dm: Correct namespace of Radmin data
+1. 2dm: Introduce js resources passed in by the razor

 ### 2025-12-11

 1. 2pp: Add and configure Details View
-1. 2pp: Use matcher to correctly retreave infos for Details View
+1. 2pp: Use matcher to correctly retrieve infos for Details View

 ### 2025-12-10